Entry is open

 Hiking poles

 Hiking poles do not fit in the boxes we use to transport drop bags.
-Hiking poles, even collapsed, are not allowed in drop bags.
-Also, anything as long as a collapsed hiking pole may not be put in a drop bag.
+Hiking poles, even collapsed, are not allowed in drop bags as a result.
+Also, anything that is as long as a collapsed hiking pole may not be put in a drop bag.

 Bulk

 Please only pack what you really will need.
 Excessive weight or bulk makes it harder for us.
-The aid stations are well-stocked.
+The aid stations are very well-stocked!

 Specific Instructions